ryandy/actions-github-app-token/README.md

 This Action can obtain an authenticated App installation token using a GitHub App ID and private key.
 You can use this token inside an Actions workflow instead of GITHUB_TOKEN, in cases where the GITHUB_TOKEN does not meet your needs.

+This Action is a typescript port of [machine-learning-apps/actions-app-token](https://github.com/machine-learning-apps/actions-app-token).

 ## Background

 [GitHub Actions](https://github.com/features/actions) allows for easy, powerful workflow automation.
 But it has one significant shortcoming that limits its potential: [one workflow cannot kick off another workflow](https://docs.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#using-the-github_token-in-a-workflow).
 For example, if you have an auto-formatting job that pushes small code changes to a PR branch, that pull_request.synchronize event would not kick off any workflows, even if a pull_request workflow is defined for that repo.
 This is advertised as a [feature](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#triggering-new-workflows-using-a-personal-access-token) of GitHub Actions because it prevents incidental infinite recursion.
 Unfortunately there’s no way to turn this feature off, and there’s no obvious way to work around it.